Noaaan/MythicMetals/PATCHNOTES.md

 Moved unused Fabric tool tags to Common.
 Added all pickaxes to the `minecraft:cluster_max_harvestables` tag.
 Fixed an issue where mining Banglum Ore could crash a server.
+Updated advancements to work better as a guide for new players.

 # 0.13.0